orangeadam3/terra121/README.md

 As of current, you must compile the mod yourself, luckily for pretty ol' you, here are the [building instructions](BUILD_INSTRUCTIONS.md)

-## Client Useage
+## Client Usage
-After completeing the [Build Instructions](BUILD_INSTRUCTIONS.md).
+After completing the [Build Instructions](BUILD_INSTRUCTIONS.md).
 When creating a new world, under the World Type, you will now have an option called "**Planet Earth**" which will allow you to generate a world using the new generation method.

 Upon creation, You will spawn near or on (0,0,0) (a.k.a.
 0°N, 0°E or [Null Island](https://www.youtube.com/watch?v=bjvIpI-1w84)), This region is currently glitched so you will need to [teleport away to see somewhere meaningful](COOL_LOCATIONS.md).